ash/raku-course/essentials/numbers/exercises/tens/solution/index.md

 Run the program and test a few different cases:

 * A three-digit round number such as 120;
-* A number multiple of 100, for example, 400;
+* A multiple of 100, for example, 400;
-* A number, which is bigger than 10 but smaller than 100.
+* A number which is bigger than 10 but smaller than 100.
 * A number less than 10.

-For the input number 234, the program’s output looks like this:
+For number 234, the program’s output looks like this:

 ```console
 $ raku exercises/numbers/tens.raku